 This post may contain affiliate links.
 Please read our disclosure policy.

-Why This Recipe Works
+Why You’ll Love This Recipe

-corned beef, swiss cheese, sauerkraut, rye bread, and butter on a cutting board
+corned beef, swiss cheese, sauerkraut, rye bread, and butter on a cutting board.

 • Cheese: Use 2 slices of Swiss cheese.